DavidT3/XGA/docs/source/install.rst

 **Remote Data Access:** If your data lives on a remote server, and you want to use XGA on a local machine, it is recommended to set up an SFTP connection and mounting the server as an external volume.
 Then you can fill out the configuration file with paths going through the mount folder.
-To mount a server, one can follow the steps:
+To mount a server, one can follow the steps

 .. code-block::
     brew install sshfs